dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 TODO: move?

-  - [The problem of reproducing experiemental results in psychology](/posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.html#the-soul-is-not-what-you-think-it-is) results from the near-infinite nature of the mind.
+  - [The problem of reproducing experimental results in psychology](/posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.html#the-soul-is-not-what-you-think-it-is) results from the near-infinite nature of the mind.
 Studying the mind and assuming you can clamp down controls one a handful of